10 Essential Tips to Become a Better Music Producer Today

 1. Connect with the Musicians

-Developing a relationship with the musicians you are working with is imperative to your project.
+Developing a relationship with the musicians you are working with is imperative to the production process.

-Getting artists, singers, and musicians to show their emotions through their music is something that you need them to accomplish and it will only happen if they feel comfortable around you as a producer.
+You need artists, singers, and musicians to express their emotions through their music, and this will only happen if they feel comfortable around you as a producer.

-As you guide these musicians, your goal is to make meaningful music and it is your job as the producer to get that emotion out of them and into the song.
+As you guide these musicians, your goal is to make meaningful music, and it is your job as the producer to extract that emotion from them and into the song.
 You are essentially the manager of the project, so keeping everyone on the same page and working optimally is your task.

-A way to assist in this tip is by spending time with the musicians outside of the studio.
-If you are cramped on time this may be a bit difficult, but even going out for lunch can offer some downtime to connect with the musicians on a personal level.
+Spending time with the musicians outside of the studio can help with this tip.
+If you are cramped on time, this may be a bit difficult, but even going out for lunch can offer some downtime to connect with the musicians on a personal level.

 Ultimately, you should want to enjoy working with these musicians in the studio, so spending time with them outside of work will help grow the comfort they have with you when you do get in the studio.